s15n/par-lang/README.md

 operation corresponds to a proof-rule in its sequent calculus formulation.
 A future type system will have direct correspondence with propositions in linear logic.

-The language builds on the process language called CP from Phil Wadler's beautiful paper ["Propositions as Sessions"](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-sessions/propositions-as-sessions.pdf).
+The language builds on a process language called CP from Phil Wadler's beautiful paper ["Propositions as Sessions"](https://homepages.inf.ed.ac.uk/wadler/papers/propositions-as-sessions/propositions-as-sessions.pdf).

 While Phil didn't intend CP to be a foundation of any practical programming language (instead putting his